 An animal shrieked as tires squealed.
 A small lump in the road remained.
 Against the ER doctor’s orders, she broke into a run.

 “No,” she whispered again, careful with the movement of her lips not to stress her jaw.
-She scooped it up, cradling the animal like a baby as she walked it out of the rain and into her apartment that was only three doors away.
+She scooped it up, cradling the animal like a baby as she walked it out of the rain and into her apartment three doors away.
 Her neighbor’s black and gold Virginia Commonwealth University flag whipped in the wind like a welcome home.

-Swinging open her rusty screen door, she held it open with her hip while juggling the cat and fumbling in her bag for her keys.
-Inside, Sylvie wished she could offer the cat something better than a place with walls full of old nail holes and her artwork hung haphazardly across every smudged off-white surface.
+Swinging open her rusty screen door, she held it with her hip while juggling the rabbit and fumbling in her bag for her keys.
+Inside, Sylvie wished she could offer the rabbit something better than a place with walls full of old nail holes and her artwork hung haphazardly across every smudged off-white surface.
 She had kept at least one piece from each of her six exhibitions.
 Deep purples and reds, hazy blues and greens, they hung on every wall and leaned against her sparse furnishings.
 Old studies of burning houses trailed down the hall.
 Her latest sat drying on the easel, her first self-portrait—dark, fiery, and severe—the person she no longer wanted to be.

 Sylvie leaned down to pick through the colors then walked over to move her self-portrait to the floor, leaning it against the nearby wall.
 She took up a wide blank canvas, positioning it as best she could on the too-small easel.
 Her own brain couldn’t send death threats.
 This, she was fairly sure of.